South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 Vanderbilt Stats and Trends

-- So far this year Vanderbilt has one win against the spread.
+- Vanderbilt has one win against the spread in six games this year.

-- The Commodores have been underdogs by 20 points or more two times this year and have not covered the spread once.
+- This season, the Commodores are winless ATS when entering a game as an underdog of 18.5 points or more.

-- Vanderbilt's games this year have gone over the total in three out of five opportunities (60%).
+- Vanderbilt has gone over the point total in 60% of its opportunities this season (three times in five games with a set point total).

-- When Vanderbilt scores more than 22 points, it is 1-2 against the spread and 2-1 overall.
+- Vanderbilt is 1-2 against the spread and 2-1 overall when the team scores more than 22 points.

-- When Vanderbilt amasses over 329.2 yards, the team is 1-2 against the spread and 2-1 overall.
+- When Vanderbilt amasses more than 329.2 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Commodores have turned the ball over 12 times, two fewer times than the Gamecocks have forced turnovers (14).
+- The Commodores have 12 giveaways this season, while the Gamecocks have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.